joeroith/RUserGroup/docs/index.md

-> If you are a student looking for the web page for your own instructor's web site, you're not there.
-Check with your instructor to make sure that you have the right URL for your instructor's web site.
+> If you would like more help and instructions to download both programs [read this]()

 ## Tutorials